ubco-mds-2020-labs/dashboard-project-data551_group9/.ipynb_checkpoints/team-contract-checkpoint.md

 ## D. Decision Making

-- Since we are working together at the same time for lab1, concensus will be natually granted from each other.
+- Since we are working together at the same time for lab1 and only two of us in the group, concensus needed before making decision.
 - Seek to find all needed information and data.
 - Discuss criteria (cost, time, impact, ect.) for making a decision before choosing an option.
 - Encourage and explore different interpretations of data.
 - If one of us fixates on a particular idea, we can go for TA or Firas to ask for more opinion.
 And then seek to find agreement.

+Fengcheng Liu

+Haotian Jin